Furgus4/ConwaysGameofLife/README.md

 # Conway's Game of Life

-I havn't taken the time to implement tap and swipe functionality so it only works with a mouse right now.
+I haven't taken the time to implement tap and swipe functionality so it only works with a mouse right now.